RickOldenburger/War-Card-Game-Analysis/README.md

 4. Shuffling/cheats before - Percentage of times player 1 won, where discards are shuffled, and aces are given to player 1 before dealing out hands.

-5. Games (SCB) - Total number of games for number 4.
+5. Matches (SCB) - Total number of games for number 4.

 6. Time (SCB) - Amount of time this set took for number 4.

 7. Shuffling/cheats after - Percentage of times player 1 won, where discards are shuffled, and aces are given to player 1 after dealing out hands.
 (If there are less than 52 cards in these rounds, there is a chance an ace will be removed before it can be given to player 1.)

-8. Games (SCB) - Total number of games for number 7.
+8. Matches (SCB) - Total number of games for number 7.

 9. Time (SCB) - Amount of time this set took for number 7.

 10. No shuffling/cheats before - Percentage of times player 1 won, where discards are NOT shuffled, and aces are given to player 1 before dealing out hands.

-11. Games (SCB) - Total number of games for number 10.
+11. Matches (SCB) - Total number of games for number 10.

 12. Time (SCB) - Amount of time this set took for number 10.

 13. No shuffling/cheats after - Percentage of times player 1 won, where discards are NOT shuffled, and aces are given to player 1 after dealing out hands.
 (As with number 5, there is a chance an ace will be removed before it can be given to player 1.)

-14. Games (SCB) - Total number of games for number 13.
+14. Matches (SCB) - Total number of games for number 13.

 15. Time (SCB) - Amount of time this set took for number 13.